The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 Marjorie Cotton was NSW's first professionally qualified children's librarian.
 She initiated programs that are the basis of services to children in public libraries today:

-• Weekly story sessions
+- Weekly story sessions

-• Contacts with schools
+- Contacts with schools

-• Providing material for children in languages other than English
+- Providing material for children in languages other than English

-• Appointing qualified children's librarians
+- Appointing qualified children's librarians

 Marjorie Cotton's influence reached far beyond the Ku-ring-gai, Newcastle, Randwick and Woollahra libraries in which she worked.
-She was the first president of the LAA Children's Libraries Section in 1953, and her expertise was recognized by overseas organizations such as UNESCO who sought her advice on children's library services.
+She was the first president of the LAA Children's Libraries Section in 1953, and her expertise was recognized by overseas organisations such as UNESCO who sought her advice on children's library services.